vwkd/science-physics/src/electrodynamics/electricity.md

 ## Introduction

-- physial phenomena of electrical charges
+- set of physial phenomena of electrical charges
-- often used as synonym for current, e.g. "create electricity"
+- often used as synonym for the phenomena it consists of, e.g. "create electricity", "electricity flows", "using electricity", etc.